Shaheen Bagh protesters want SC order on their security if road parallel to protest site is opened

 "We barricaded the parallel road to ensure security to the protest site.
 If the road is opened to commuters, we will ensure double security to the protesters," the police official said.

-A woman protester stood up and told the mediators, "The government thinks women are uneducated.
+A woman protester told the mediators, "The government thinks women are uneducated.
 All of us are educated women who know what we are fighting for.
-The students from Jamia Millia Islamia University, who were teaching us more on CAA and NRC, are being beaten up.
+The students from Jamia Millia Islamia, who were teaching us more on CAA and NRC, are being beaten up.
 If the police could not stop the men who fired at us, how are they claiming that they will protect us if the parallel road is opened?"

 Another woman protester said, "We want in writing that if there is a single incident of attack or firing, the police officials, from the SHO to the police commissioner, should be shunted out.
 Home Minister Amit Shah has said the NRC is not coming soon, so ask him to issue a circular, saying they are not bringing the NRC now.
 We want the Supreme Court to pass an order on our security if the road adjoining the protest site is opened."